Marvin Schwarz, MD (right), receiving the

-Grateful for the dedicated mentorship he received under Morton Ziskind, MD, at Tulane University, Dr. Schwarz has paid it forward, mentoring over 150 physicians and scientists, including Talmadge King, Jr., MD, the 2012 Breathing for Life awardee.
+Grateful for the dedicated mentorship he received under Morton Ziskind, MD, at Tulane University, Dr. Schwarz has paid it forward by mentoring more than 150 physicians and scientists, including Talmadge King Jr., MD, the 2012 Breathing for Life awardee.

 “Marvin’s commitment to better understanding of the causes and treatment of interstitial lung disease has been without peer,” says Dr. King.
 “In addition, he spawned a generation of others’ interests in the disease.”

-Dr. Schwarz truly believes in the ATS Foundation’s mission of fostering the career development of young investigators.
+Dr. Schwarz believes in the ATS Foundation’s mission of fostering the career development of young investigators.